Outreach

 Urania Observatory Zurich

-Refractor at the Urania Observatory in Zurich
+Historic refractor at the Urania Observatory in Zurich.

 The Urania Observatory Zurich is located in the heart of downtown Zurich, Switzerland.
 Although the light pollution is severe, the observatory offers the public a great view on planets, stars, nebula, and the closest galaxies.
 For more than 6 years (2009 - 2015), I held talks and gave tours at this fabulous place high above the streetlights of Zurich.
 The tours include stargazing with the unique 5-meter long 30 cm telescope built in 1905 in connection with a 1.5 hour talk about the current sky and astronomy news.
 In total gave more than 200 talks for the general public, schools, and companies.